frankdean/trip-server/README.md

 The basic installation consists of downloading and configuring the `trip-server` application, the `trip-web-client` application, and configuring with the [PostgreSQL][] database server.

+On a Debian 9 (Stretch) system, install the following packages:

+		$ sudo apt-get install postgresql postgresql-contrib postgis

+The following package will be installed automatically, unless you have set `APT::Install-Recommends` to false in apt preferences.
+If they aren't automatically installed:

+		$ sudo apt-get install postgresql-9.6-postgis-2.3 postgresql-9.6-postgis-2.3-scripts

 If the application is exposed to the Internet, ideally it should also be configured to run behind an [Apache web server][Apache] using HTTPS.